NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/ATACseq/lab-atac-TFfootprnt.rst

 ..
 Hint::

 	Please check first that file ``shifted.bam`` exists in this location: ``ls ../QC/splitBam/shifted.bam``.
 If it does, the output of this command is the path; if it does not you get "file does not exist".
-Depending on the directory structure, you may need to link the file like this:
+You can link the file prepared earlier:

 	.. code-block:: bash

-		ln -s ../../QC/splitBam/shifted.bam .
+		ln -s ../../results/QC/splitBam/shifted.bam
-		ln -s ../../QC/splitBam/shifted.bam.bai .
+		ln -s ../../results/QC/splitBam/shifted.bam.bai

 We activate R console upon typing ``R`` in the terminal.